ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

     MOHC/HadGEM2-CC/rcp85/mon/ocean/Omon/r1i1p1/latest/tos

-Again, for a more in-depth description this process, as part of the data retrieval mechanism, please see :ref:`CMOR-DRS`.
+Again, for a more in-depth description of this process, as part of the data retrieval mechanism, please see :ref:`CMOR-DRS`.

 .. _config-ref: